-The first floppy disk was invented by a team of researchers at IBM in the year 1971.
+The first floppy disk was invented by a team of researchers at IBM.
 The team was headed by Alan Shugart and the main designer in the team was David Noble.
-The professionals at IBM wanted to create a device which could store information for the users as backup for their software programmes and other files.
-These floppy disks were known as memory disks in the beginning.
-The first floppy disk was 8” in diameter and was made of plastic material and had magnetic iron oxide.
-These floppy disks were a great success.
-Later the disk faced some limitations due to its big size and non- reliability over a longer period.
-Many companies started on improving the original floppy.
+The professionals at IBM wanted to create a device which could store information to load microcode into the System/370 computers and for releasing software updates to customers.
+These floppy disks were known as ‘memory disks’ in the beginning.
+The first floppy disk was 8” in diameter, it was a read-only disk which held 80 kilobytes of data and was made of a flexible plastic material, hence the term ‘floppy disk’.
+They were released commercially by IBM in 1971.